-I also work the night shift which lasts from 7 pm to 7 am.
+I also used to work the night shift which lasts from 7 pm to 7 am.
 No sleeping on the job neither.
 Getting caught sleeping is a big no no. It was a little difficult to stay awake at first, but it got easier with time.

 I find it funny when one of my patients ask me if they woke me up after calling me on their call light.
 Many simply ask, "When do you sleep?"
 I just chuckle and tell them, "When everybody else is awake."

 How do I do it?
 First of all I try to get about five to six hours of sleep on my purple mattress, drink coffee once or twice a shift, eat an apple per shift, and take a multivitamin with lots of B12.
 B12 is a natural energy booster that's found in many vitamins.
 If you want a boost without unhealthy caffeine, B12 will deliver.

 Back when I had EBV or mono as many people call it, I was actually taking B12 injections on a weekly basis.
 For those who don't know, mono causes extreme fatigue and usually lasts from a few months to a few years.
 Of course never take these shots unless prescribed by your doctor.

 An apple a day will not only keep the doctor away, it will also give you a little boost in energy as well.
 Don't believe me?
 An apple actually gives you more energy than a can of soda, and of course, it's better for you.

 I have also been drinking fruit smoothies made from a blender called the nutribullet or nutrininja.
 I blend some kind of leafy greens along with fruit, nuts, and flax seeds.
 I feel like that has given me a massive energy boost.